Health experts: Reopening businesses in Minnesota will spread COVID-19, but how much?

 Some data experts are using a statistic called the reproduction rate to predict if a spike will occur after reopening, while others in public health say more attention should focus on adequately preparing for a potential surge in cases.

-Michael Osterholm, director of the University of Minnesota Center for Infectious Disease Research and Policy, said special attention needs to be paid to the 36% or more of Minnesota's population who are at increased risk for severe or fatal COVID-19 disease because of advanced age, heart disease, chronic obstructive pulmonary disease (COPD) uncontrolled asthma, diabetes, and obesity with a BMI of more than 40.
+Michael Osterholm, director of the University of Minnesota Center for Infectious Disease Research and Policy, said special attention needs to be paid to the 36% or more of Minnesota’s population who are at increased risk for severe or fatal COVID-19 disease because of conditions including advanced age, heart disease, chronic obstructive pulmonary disease, uncontrolled asthma, diabetes, and obesity with a BMI of more than 40.

 New York-based data scientist and machine-learning expert Youyang Gu has produced national and state-specific models that show Minnesota’s social distancing and mitigation strategies have successfully brought the state’s level of transmission just a hair below a self-sustaining outbreak.